 Auto-block (resistance belaying a second)

-The Mammut Smart Alpine had the lowest friction of any of the tube designs when belaying directly off an anchor.
+The Mammut Smart Alpine was not one of the lowest friction of any of the tube designs when belaying directly off an anchor.
 Just be sure to rig it correctly, as it can be confusing, and thus it is crucial that you carefully follow the manufacturer's instructions.

 We do caution users to be careful when clipping the Smart Alpine directly to an anchor because its long handle can get pressed against obstacles (rock, slings, etc.) that can interfere with the assisted locking in auto-block mode.
 The setup can seem a bit complex as well, so be sure to study Mammut's recommended configuration.
 As with any device in any belay mode, you always need to keep a hand on the brake.